oostern/tle/README.md

 ## Outputs

-A CSV file is generated containing timestamps and x, y, x satellite positions in ECEF coordinates.
+A CSV file is generated containing timestamps (year, month, day, hour, minute, second) and x, y, x satellite positions in ECEF coordinates.
 By default WGS84 is used, but this can be modified in the source code.